amanharwara/altus/README.md

 - You might need to make the file executable using chmod.
 Use: `chmod a+x ~/Downloads/Altus 2.0.0.AppImage`
 - Then simply run it.
 Use: `~/Downloads/Altus 2.0.0.AppImage`

+I recommend checking out [TheAssasin/AppImageLauncher](https://github.com/TheAssassin/AppImageLauncher) which will make it easier for you to use any AppImage easily by integrating them into your system like a debian package would be.

 #### Mac

 One thing to note is that Mac releases most probably will be late than the Windows and Linux releases as I do not own a Mac and my PC runs really slow when I use macOS on a VM.